ebramanti/cmsi387/homework/csi-process/README.md

 ![Mac Process Activity Monitor](MacActivityMonitor.png)

+> JD: You may have had another one running that you overlooked—had you really "cancelled" the
+>     other one, then that process should have quit.
+But either way, GG, you spotted some
+>     OS-level evidence of thread action.
+>
+>     But why just one summation?
+Didn't you want to watch like 5-10 concurrent summation
+>     threads going at it at the same time? `:)`

 ####Linux

 Next, I ran `thread-java` on an Ubuntu virtual machine.
 I used a very similar process, I invoked the command `java Sum 1000000` and then suspended the process temporarily with `CTRL-Z`.
 I then ran the same command as on Mac, `bg && ping localhost`, to send the Sum to the background and then `ping localhost`as well.
 Screenshot below: